JaiWWW/JPDB-Export/README.md

 > Possibly also figure out which entries the importer favours for kana cards and only force kanji for others with the same reading
 - Access the deck contents globally so the script doesn't have to cycle through every page
 > This will massively boost the speed of the script, but again I have no idea how to do that
+- Find the page count before showing the warning and don't show if it's low
+> Maybe even give an estimate of how long it will take on certain setups, but this will require a lot of testing help